CPRI Investors Have Opportunity To Lead Capri Holdings Limited Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-If you purchased stock or sold Capri puts during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So what: If you purchased Capri stock or sold Capri puts during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 To join the Capri class action, go to or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.